ropensci-archive/roweb2/content/blog/2018-05-09-onboarding-social-weather.md

 ---
-slug: rectangling-onboarding
+slug: onboarding-social-weather
-title: 'How much work is onboarding?'
+title: 'The social weather of rOpenSci onboarding system'
 authors:
   - name: Maëlle Salmon
     url: http://www.masalmon.eu/
-date: 2018-05-02
+date: 2018-05-09
-preface: "This blog post is the first of a 3-post series about a data-driven overview of rOpenSci onboarding.
-Read the intro to the series [here](https://ropensci.org/blog/2018/04/26/satrday-ct-serie/) and the first post about data collection [here]((https://ropensci.org/blog/2018/04/26/rectangling-onboarding/)."
+preface: "This blog post is the third of a 3-post series about a data-driven overview of rOpenSci onboarding.
+Read the intro to the series [here](https://ropensci.org/blog/2018/04/26/satrday-ct-serie/), the first post about data collection [here](https://ropensci.org/blog/2018/04/26/rectangling-onboarding/), the second post about work quantification [here](https://ropensci.org/blog/2018/05/02/onboarding-is-work/)."
 categories: blog
 topicid: 925
 tags: